StarRocks/starrocks/tools/stream_load/README.md

 Necessary:

-- --source-file: the absolute path of import file
+- --source_file: the absolute path of import file
 - --url: the `fe` url , it should contain protocol and so on, not `be` redirect url
 - --u: the starrocks database user and password ,not server

 Optional:

-- --is-debug: default false ,`--is-debug=true`
+- --enable_debug: default false ,`--enable_debug=true`
-- --thread-number: parallel thread number , default min(server_core_number,32) ,`--thread-number=16`
+- --max_threads: parallel thread number , default min(server_core_number,32) ,`--max_threads=16`
 - --timeout: http protocol connect timeout and proccess timeout , default 60*1000ms, for example 5s `--timeout=5000`
-- --size: memory queue limit size , default 4096 , not reset unless you have a lot of memory
+- --queue_size: memory queue limit size , default 256 , not reset unless you have a lot of memory and you need reset `-Xmx`
 - --H: http request header , for example `--H=column_separator:,`,column_separator as key,`,`as value

 Other: